Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 Daar immediately cringed but gamely defended himself.
 "And I was winning, too!
 Got my first big scar when I was five!"

-Kureya chittered as did everyone else in the room, and some of the… intensity drained away.
+Kureya chittered as did everyone else in the room, and some of the... intensity drained away.
 Garl was as coarse as coarse got but he could fill any room with pure raucous charm.

-"I was still trying to reach the highest bookshelf in the crèche, I think…"
+"I was still trying to reach the highest bookshelf in the crèche, I think..."

 "You’ll never get a good scar from a papercut, Kureya," Daar said, and draped himself affectionately around the much smaller male’s shoulders.
 Kureya grimaced as he gamely tried to hold up the weight.
 "Besides," he added.
 "The humans have more’n just Hunters to fight."

 So.
 Daar knew, or at least suspected.
 Genshi shifted his weight and gave the Stoneback champion a thoughtful, ears-forward stare.
-He knew that Daar wasn’t briefed on the fancifully-named DEEP RELIC secret yet, but…
+He knew that Daar wasn’t briefed on the fancifully-named DEEP RELIC secret yet, but...

-"...True, I suppose…" he mused aloud, while calculating furiously.
+"...True, I suppose..." he mused aloud, while calculating furiously.
 Technically, he had the authority to brief and indoctrinate others on the human document, but the request specifically *not* to brief Daar wasn’t one to be ignored lightly.
 It could put a fatal crack in a burgeoning relationship built on mutual trust.
 "The Hunters didn’t blow up that city of theirs, did they?
 And the humans don’t have antimatter weapons yet."

 Daar earned a prize.
 He stopped wrestling Kureya and carefully approached Genshi on fourpaw, sniffing suspiciously in his direction.
 For the third time in as many moments the energy in the room changed; when somebody as big and as dangerously physical as Daar got tense, everybody else did too.